 Given the clarity of advantages that AI marketing brings, including having complete, transparent, relevant, accurate, consistent, and timely data, businesses might want to consider its use to generate leads and conversions.
 The programs created through AI will more or less provide the needed insights for marketing operations to grow.

 Responsible implementation is also at hand, provided that a company enforces it.
-Customers are always king, and businesses must prioritise their protection; otherwise, there are alternatives to AI solutions.
+Customers are always king, and businesses must prioritize their protection; otherwise, there are alternatives to AI solutions.

 AI marketing is far from perfect, but one cannot deny how promising it is for the years to come.